 Between the grooming and growling Crufts has a lot of heart for dogs as sweet, fun-loving companions – even if it doesn’t wear that heart on its sleeve

-The latter is easily the most action-packed Crufts event, where two relay teams of four dogs each compete in parallel racing lanes to get a ball from a backstop board, against which the dogs jump to turn around and then race back.
-These events filled the daytime programme, and the evenings were reserved for the fluffy, prancing breeds.
+The arena of the four-day event in Birmingham’s NEC was packed with displays from breed clubs (a magnificent display with perma-smiling golden retrievers) to police forces (alsatians from West Midlands police have a great time wrestling down would-be criminals) and even Scuffts (a smaller competition for mixed-breed dogs), plus agility and flyball trials.
+The latter is perhaps the most action-packed Crufts event, where two relay teams of four dogs each compete in parallel racing lanes to get a ball from a backstop board, against which the dogs jump to turn around, and then run back.
+These events filled the daytime programme, and the evenings were reserved for the fluffy, pruned prancing breeds.

 But the arena is just half of the Crufts circus.
 There is a massive exhibition area with some 550 stalls full of dog food, clothes, accessories, toys and all things in between, plus gifts for people who have graduated past ‘dog crazy’ to ‘dog mad’.
 Crufts also hosts stalls that introduce different dog breeds as well stands by various charities, and the exhibition halls have further rings for yet more dog displays, such as “young handlers” and The Kennel Club’s Good Citizen Dog training arena, where very good dogs show off their very-good-dog skills.